aanubhavv/Eth-Avax-proof-metacrafter/module-2-assessment/README.md

 After cloning the github, you will want to do the following to get the code running on your computer.

+## Description

+this contract depicts an decentralized exchange where you can deposit/withdraw your tokens and also stake them for earning rewards.

+**Executing program**

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code
 3. In the second terminal type: npx hardhat node